An adaptive scalable fully implicit algorithm based on stabilized finite element for reduced visco-resistive MHD: Stabilized finite element formulation

 Before presenting the preconditioning strategy, we first linearize the nonlinear system to simplify the discussion and identify the key terms.
 We begin by rewriting the system~\eqref{eqn:aWeakForm} in a block operator form.
 Let us define several operators to simplify the presentation:

-The derivatives of the nonlinear terms corresponding to $N_{\uv} [\Psi,\omega]^T$ are implemented in a matrix-free fashion in the FE formulation, i.e., $N_{\uv}$ is assembled directly element-by-element without forming a global matrix.
-The concept is referred to as {\em partial assembly} in MFEM.
+{\red The nonlinear terms such as $N_{\uv} \, \hat \gv$} are implemented in a matrix-free fashion in the FE formulation, i.e., $N_{\uv}$ is assembled directly element-by-element without forming a global matrix.
+The concept is referred to as {\em partial assembly} in MFEM. {\red Here the notations such as $\hat \gv$ stand for the vector representation of the dofs corresponding to a scalar component $g$.}

 The current density is $\hat\Jv = M ^{-1} \tilde K \hat\Psiv$ based on~\eqref{eqn:Jeqn}.
-Substituting it into the system~\eqref{eqn:aWeakForm} leads to a nonlinear equation for $\Gv(\Uv^{n+1}) = 0$ (where $\Uv:=[\Phi, \Psi, \omega]^T$):
+Substituting it into the system~\eqref{eqn:aWeakForm} leads to a nonlinear equation for $\Gv(\Uv^{n+1}) = 0$ (where $\Uv:=[\hat\Phiv, \hat\Psiv, \hat\omegav]^T$):

 where $\tilde R(\cdot)$ is the discrete form of the corresponding nonlinear residual operator $R(\cdot)$, and the two convection-diffusion operators are defined as:

 The Dirichlet boundary condition is enforced strongly in the FE formulation by eliminating the proper boundary elements if needed.